Alexqwesa/ais3uson_app/lib/source/ui/service_related/README.md

-# UIServices - Classes to display service related data
+# UI Services - Classes to display service related data

 There are two screens to display services:
 - [ClientServicesListScreen] to display **list** of services,